PIRL

 Conductor(String pipeline, Configuration configuration)

-Constructs a Conductor for a pipeline from a Configuration.
+Construct a Conductor for a pipeline from a Configuration.

 Conductor(String pipeline, Configuration configuration, String database_server_name)

-Constructs a Conductor for a pipeline from a Configuration.
+Construct a Conductor for a pipeline from a Configuration.

 Method Summary